cabforum/servercert/docs/BR.md

 The privilegeWithdrawn reasonCode SHOULD NOT be made available to the Subscriber as a revocation reason option, because the use of this reasonCode is determined by the CA and not the Subscriber.

 When a CA obtains verifiable evidence of Key Compromise for a Certificate whose CRL entry does not contain a reasonCode extension or has a reasonCode extension with a non-keyCompromise reason, the CA SHOULD update the CRL entry to enter keyCompromise as the CRLReason in the reasonCode extension.

+#### 7.2.2.1 CRL Issuing Distribution Point
+Partitioned CRLs MUST include at least one of the names from the corresponding distributionPoint field of the cRLDistributionPoints extension of every certificate that is within the scope of this CRL.
+The encoded value MUST be byte-for-byte identical to the encoding used in the distributionPoint field of the certificate.

+The `indirectCRL` and `onlyContainsAttributeCerts` fields MUST be set to `FALSE` (i.e., not asserted).

+The CA MAY set either of the `onlyContainsUserCerts` and `onlyContainsCACerts` fields to `TRUE`, depending on the scope of the CRL.

+The CA MUST NOT assert both of the `onlyContainsUserCerts` and `onlyContainsCACerts` fields.

+The `onlySomeReasons` field SHOULD NOT be included; if included, then the CA MUST provide another CRL whose scope encompasses all revocations regardless of reason code.

+This extension is NOT RECOMMENDED for full and complete CRLs.

 ## 7.3 OCSP profile